Formulation and analysis

 On the other hand, the ideas or implicit questions that lead to the construction of a table may help in two ways.
 They may suggest hypotheses that you had not already thought of.
 They will also help organise and record the information collected.

 Each clinician will develop and use their approach to collecting and analysing data; other methods are discussed elsewhere on this website (here and here).
 The clinician must consider each domain of the biopsychosocial model during assessment and when constructing the completed analysis.
-Everyone should develop this central skill.
-The flow of information is illustrated in this drawing (here).

 Recording the information